-It was also agreed that ET AWS, jointly with CCI, JCOMM, GCOS, and CIMO, will continue with this work in the development of the guidelines for AWS quality control procedures for future publication in WMO Guide on Global Data Processing System (WMO-No. 305), the CIMO Guide, and WMO/TD-No.111.
+At the CBS and CIMO expert meetings it was agreed that ET AWS, jointly with CCI, JCOMM, GCOS, and CIMO, would continue with this work in the development of the guidelines for AWS quality control procedures for future publication in WMO Guide on Global Data Processing System (WMO-No. 305), the CIMO Guide, and WMO/TD-No.111.